Elizabeth Warren Reportedly Deleted Tweet Showing DNA Test Results

 Warren has also received heat for reportedly taking donations from more than 30 billionaires over the course of her political career, which critics suggest conflicts with her campaign’s focus on taking on Wall Street.
 But supporters believe Warren is right to change the system from the inside and believe the criticism of her past is unwarranted.

-RNC spokesman Steve Guest attacked Warren is a fraud for her comments about saying no to billionaires in favor of grassroots support, as well as her controversial claims of Native American ancestry.
+RNC spokesman Steve Guest attacked Warren as a fraud for her comments about saying no to billionaires in favor of grassroots support, as well as her controversial claims of Native American ancestry.

 The Warren campaign’s endorsement from the progressive Working Families Party (WFP), which endorsed Bernie Sanders in 2016, has also raised eyebrows.
-In particular, the WFP is alleged to have received money from the thinktank Demos, which Warren’s daughter is reportedly chairwoman of, before its endorsement.
+In particular, the WFP is alleged to have received money from the thinktank Demos — which Warren’s daughter is reportedly chairwoman of — before its endorsement.
 According to Jordan Chariton, the journalist and CEO of Status Coup who broke the story, the donations were intended to be a signal that WFP will continue to receive money if the party supports Warren’s campaign.

 Delivered To Your INBOX